pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Question:** What does `npm init` do?
 How does the `-y` flag modify that command?

-* **Your Answer:** NPM initializes the program.
+* **Your Answer:** npm init creates the package.json file.
 The -y means "Yes," it just assumes yes and moves on.

 ---